A fearsome disease

 In 2007, the vocational colleges in Merikoski and Kaprakka were merged with the academy in Hoikka to form the Luovi Vocational College.
 In the same year, the rehabilitation and research centre in Merikoski adopted the name Verve.
 Anttolanhovi and Kaprakka were merged with Verve in 2010.

-At present, the Organisation for Respiratory Health in Finland operates the Luovi Special Vocational College, two employment centres specialising in rehabilitation and finding employment: Sytyke and Kovak Oy, the social enterprise Lovak, and the hotel and catering company TaitoReitti Oy (Lasaretti).
-The building health
+At present, the Organisation for Respiratory Health in Finland operates Vocational College Luovi, employment centre Sytyke specialising in rehabilitation and finding employment and the hotel and catering company TaitoReitti Oy (Lasaretti).

 The ability to adapt to changes in the operating environment has carried the Organisation for Respiratory Health in Finland for 75 years.
 The future is full of potential, and the traditions of the Organisation obligate it to maintain a high standard of operations.
 The Organisation will continue its pioneering work in the field of respiratory health and participation in public discussion.
 Tuberculosis has been eclipsed in importance by the universal right to healthy air – both inside and outside.